Leadership Qualities of a Strong Leader?

 - Many leaders have a sporadic prayer life.

-- Some leaders simply do not believe in the power of prayer.
+- Some leaders just do not believe in the power of prayer.

-- Leaders fight against weakness, failing to understand that weakness increases a strong prayer life.
+- Leaders fight against weakness, failing to understand that vulnerability increases a healthy prayer life.

 - Some leaders have lost hope and do not believe prayer can help.